bonni208/Business_Ethics/Business_Ethics.md

 Both in business ethics and in a Christian approach to work, moving beyond dichotomous thinking allows for more ethical, compassionate, and effective decision-making.
 It encourages a deeper engagement with the complexities of the world and fosters responses that are more aligned with ethical principles and Christian teachings.

+What is dichotomous thinking?

+[[ ]] Considering all possible outcomes before making a decision.
+[[X]] Viewing situations, people, and events in extreme, either/or categories.
+[[ ]] The ability to think critically under pressure.
+[[ ]] Making decisions based on ethical principles alone.

+Which of the following best describes the dangers of dichotomous thinking in a business context?

+[[ ]] It enhances creativity and innovation.
+[[ ]] It leads to more ethical decision-making.
+[[X]] It fails to capture the complexity of given contexts and may lead to poor decision-making.
+[[ ]]  It simplifies communication between different departments.

 ### 07.02 | Conflicts of Interest

 A conflict of interest arises when an individual's personal interests or obligations interfere with their ability to make impartial decisions in the best interest of another party, such as their employer, client, or the public.
 These conflicts can occur in various contexts, including business, law, medicine, and public service, and they can be both actual and perceived.
 While some conflicts of interest can lead to illegal activities, such as bribery or corruption, many others fall into ethical grey areas that, although not illegal, can still undermine trust, integrity, and good governance.

 !?[Conflicts of interest](https://youtu.be/auePL3pYRb0?si=30W1D-tb6sUCtjfl)

+What is a conflict of interest?

+[[ ]] A legal dispute between two companies.
+[[X]] A situation where personal interests interfere with making impartial decisions for another party.
+[[ ]] A disagreement among employees within an organization.
+[[ ]] An ethical dilemma that has a clear right and wrong answer.

 #### Dangers of Conflicts of Interest